eamag/papers2dataset/README.md

 - [ ] Clean up duplicates, see <https://news.ycombinator.com/item?id=45877576>
 - [ ] Go over all failed to download pdfs and add appropriate API calls.
 Comply with robots.txt (are AI agents robots?)
-- [ ] Create ClaudeCode or Codex skill out of this
 - [ ] Use <https://github.com/blackadad/paper-scraper> and <https://github.com/allenai/asta-paper-finder> (and better <https://asta.allen.ai/> and <https://platform.edisonscientific.com/> when they start providing references in the api) to screen papers
 - [ ] Something better than BFS for scheduling papers, maybe semantic search?
 - [ ] Record a terminal GIF